Raw rabbit heads are not your average raw meaty bone! Nonetheless, they’re a powerful one you should definitely feed your pup(s) on a regular basis.

 This is really powerful information for anyone who has dogs with food sensitivities that cause itching and scratching.

-Wally’s one of those dogs and over the years I found that he does much better with cooling proteins than hot ones.
+Wally’s one of those dogs and over the years I found that he does much better with cooling proteins and neutral ones than hot ones.
 For example, rabbit and duck.

 2. Raw Rabbit Heads are Raw Meaty Bones (RMBs)